jonapoul/nasa-android/README.md

 ```sh
 ./gradlew app:assembleRelease
 ```

-The APK will be dumped in
+The APK will be dumped in `app/build/outputs/apk/release`, relative to the project root.

 ## API Key
 Open https://api.nasa.gov/ in a web browser and register for an API key.
 Once you've got one, place it in a `local-api.properties` file in the root of the project directory like: